Quitch/ai-chat/README.md

 A mod for Planetary Annihilation which enables the AI to talk.

+## Installation

+You should download and install this mod via the Planetary Annihilation: TITANS in-game [Community Mods](https://steamcommunity.com/sharedfiles/filedetails/?id=1417396826).

 ## Current Features

 - Allies will announce which planet they landed on when there are multiple starting planets